chat-sdk/chat-sdk-ios/README.md

 There are also a range of bug fixes and overall improvments.
 If we aren't able to document all the changes but if you have any issues updating your project, you can post on this [issue](https://github.com/chat-sdk/chat-sdk-ios/issues/360) and we will answer your questions.

 The [security rules](firebase-rules.json) have also been updated so make sure to bring your project up to date.

+**Update the CoreData model**

+Make sure that the CoreData model is the latest version.
+This model lives in `ChatSDK/CoreData/Resources/ChatSDK.xcdatamodelId`

 Several schema have also been deprecated and will be removed at some point in the future.
 These include:

 - `message/to` field added